What Is a Fever?

 - Side effects of medications

 - Vaccines and immunizations

 - Autoimmune conditions such as lupus and inflammatory bowel disease (IBS)

 - Hormone disorders such as hyperthyroidism

 - Illegal drugs such as amphetamines and cocaine

-Although a fever is easy to measure, determining its cause can be hard.
+Although a fever is easy to measure with a thermometer, finding its cause can be hard.
 Besides a physical exam, your doctor will ask about symptoms and conditions, medications, and if you've recently traveled to areas with infections or have other infection risks.
-A malaria infection, for example, may be have a fever that typically recurs.
-Some areas of the U.S. are hotspots for infections such as Lyme disease and Rocky Mountain spotted fever.
+A malaria infection, for example, may cause a fever that typically comes back.
+Some areas of the U.S. are hot spots for infections such as Lyme disease and Rocky Mountain spotted fever.

-The most common treatments for fever include over-the-counter drugs such as acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs such ibuprofen (Advil, Motrin) and naproxen (Aleve).
-Children and teens should not take aspirin because it's linked to condition called Reye’s syndrome.
+The most common treatments for fever include over-the-counter drugs such as acetaminophen and nonsteroidal anti-inflammatory drugs such as ibuprofen and naproxen.
+Children and teens should not take aspirin because it's linked to a condition called Reye’s syndrome.